What is the purpose of the Golden Grove Road Upgrade?

 Golden Grove Road is a key arterial road in the north-eastern suburbs providing an important link in the metropolitan road network.
 It intersects with a number of other key arterial roads and local roads.
 The road has one lane in each direction, and traverses urban and semi-urban land.
 The stretch of road is a major commuter route for the expanding residential area of the north-eastern suburbs.

-This $20 million upgrade of Golden Grove Road will help ease traffic congestion as well as improve safety for all road users.
-The upgrade forms part of the Department of Planning, Transport and Infrastructure’s (DPTI) commitment to continually develop and upgrade the key arterial road network.
+This upgrade of Golden Grove Road will help ease traffic congestion as well as improve safety for all road users.
+The upgrade forms part of the Department for Infrastructure and Transport's (the Department) commitment to continually develop and upgrade the key arterial road network.

 The Golden Grove Road Upgrade Project will be delivered in two stages: